Bloupyi/SimulatedLag/readme.md

 ## Installation
 1. Download the latest version of **SimulatedLag** from [GitHub Releases](https://github.com/bloupyi/SimulatedLag/releases) or a trusted source.
 2. Place the `.jar` file in your **plugins/** folder.
-3. Restart or reload your server.
+3. Configure the plugin using the `config.yml` file.
-4. Configure the plugin using the `config.yml` file.
+4. Restart your server.

 ## Compatibility
 - **Minecraft Versions:** 1.18+